The Owls Plexus

 Marcot, B. G., R. S. Holthausen, F. B. Samson, and A. B. Carey.
 1985.
 Management and assessment of northern spotted owl populations on National Forests in Washington and Oregon.
 In: Raptor Research Foundation Symposium on the Management of Birds of Prey.
 International Meeting, Session 11:10.

-1 Some photos and sounds posted on Deane Lewis' OwlPages.Photos on the top of this page are Ridgeway's Pygmy-owl (left) and Burrowing Owl (right),
+1 Some sounds and reports posted on Deane Lewis' OwlPages.Photos on the top of this page are Ridgeway's Pygmy-owl (left) and Burrowing Owl (right),

 both © Bruce G. Marcot.Bruce G. Marcot may be contacted here.